Cafe Portofino

 The cultural logic of Italian food in Hawaii is worth examining directly.
 Both Ligurian and Hawaiian coastal traditions are built around fresh seafood, an emphasis on not overcomplicating high-quality primary ingredients, and a certain pragmatism about what the sea offers on a given day.
 Where they diverge is in the fat and acid frameworks: olive oil and lemon on one side, soy and sesame inflections on the other.
 A restaurant that operates in this overlap zone has the option, whether it takes it or not, to let those traditions comment on each other.
 The better Italian restaurants in Hawaii tend to source locally where the product is as good or better than what would be imported, and defer to Italian technique where the island's pantry has no equivalent.

 This is a different project from what a Michelin-starred destination restaurant in a major culinary city is attempting.
 Venues like Le Bernardin in New York City, The French Laundry in Napa, or Smyth in Chicago operate within tightly defined culinary traditions with the resources and competitive pressure to push those traditions forward.
 Single Thread Farm in Healdsburg and Blue Hill at Stone Barns in Tarrytown are explicitly farm-driven projects with land and provenance as their editorial spine.
-A neighborhood Italian restaurant in Lihue is doing something more modest and arguably more durable: giving a specific community consistent access to a recognizable cuisine, executed at a standard that makes the meal worth the decision.
+A neighborhood Italian restaurant in Lihue gives a specific community consistent access to a recognizable cuisine at a fair price.

 That is not a lesser project.
 It is a different one.
 The restaurants in any city that sustain a neighborhood over decades, that become the default for birthdays and anniversary dinners and first dates, often do more for a food culture than the destination venues that attract attention from outside it.
 Lazy Bear in San Francisco, Providence in Los Angeles, and Addison in San Diego each define a certain register of serious dining in their respective cities.
 What makes Lihue's dining scene function day to day is a different set of operators altogether.